 - Be gentle with your skin.
-I avoid manual cleansing brushes, I’m very careful with manual exfoliants (you can read all about different types of exfoliators HERE if you’re confused), I only wash my face with water once a day and avoid water completely if I’m having a flare up.
+I avoid manual cleansing brushes, I’m very careful with manual exfoliants but actually prefer chemical exfoliants (you can read all about different types of exfoliators HERE if you’re confused), and I avoid water on my face completely if I’m having a flare up.

 - Avoid hot water on the face.
 I don’t get my face wet in the shower (as much as possible) as the temperature most of us prefer to wash our body is far too hot for our facial skin.

-- Common ingredient triggers are fragrance, alcohol, menthol, tea tree oil and witch hazel.
+- Common ingredient triggers for me are fragrance, alcohol, menthol, tea tree oil and witch hazel.

 - Many people incorrectly assume they have – or are actually misdiagnosed with – acne.
 This can have terrible consequences as products designed for acne are often terrible for rosacea.
 When I think back to all the products I used on my poor skin when I still didn’t know what I was doing I want to weep!

 - I have lots of favourite skincare products but the brands I tend to go back to are Avéne and La Roche-Posay: they are so gentle, have so many great products, are not expensive, and I think they are available in most countries.
 You can see my reviews for Avéne HERE and La Roche-Posay HERE.

 - I remove my make up using the Double Cleanse method, you can watch a video of me removing my make up and talking through the process HERE.

 - I did an affordable skincare blog series for sensitive skin which you can find HERE.